 Our undergraduate program boasts hundreds of majors who are taught by an exceptionally engaging, award-winning faculty.
 These faculty specialize in various areas, such as judicial politics and political parties and elections.
 Our graduate program trains students to be top-tier researchers, writers, and teachers.
-The department houses the Castleberry Peace Institute, home to our Peace Studies program, and we were the editorial home to the American Political Science Review, the world's premier journal of political science, from 2012 to 2016.
+The department houses the Castleberry Peace Institute, home to our Peace Studies program, and the Latino/a and Mexican-American Studies program.
+We were the editorial home to the American Political Science Review, the world's premier journal of political science, from 2012 to 2016.

 To pursue your interest in political science, you should be prepared to engage in orderly, careful, critical thinking, to consider a challenging and even unsettling array of political positions and outlooks, and to hone your ability to write and speak in a clear, precise manner.
 Of course, there is literally a world of questions and interests to engage you and to inspire your study.
 Please contact us if you have any questions.